IBM Power Systems Private Cloud with Shared Utility Capacity: Featuring Power Enterprise Pools 2.0

 This publication is for professionals who want to acquire a better understanding of IBM Power Private Cloud, and Shared Utility.
 The intended audience includes:

 - Sales and marketing professionals

 This book expands the set of Power Systems documentation by providing a desktop reference which offers a detailed technical description of IBM Power Private Cloud, and Shared Utility.

 Chapter 2.
 Planning

 Chapter 4.
-Migrating Power Enterprise Pools from 1.0 to 2.0
+Migrating Power Enterprise Pools from Version 1.0 to Version 2.0

-Appendix A. List of cipher suites supported .
+Appendix A. List of cipher suites that are supported

 Appendix B. Cloud management attributes